prajitdas/EBXPrivacy/README.md

 <a name="FAQ18"></a>
 **(18) Why does a GPS status icon still appear after I have restricted locations?**

 This is by design.
-XPrivacy only replaces the real location with a fake location.
+EBXPrivacy only replaces the real location with a fake location.
 It even uses the real location to randomize the fake location.
 The idea is that everything should appear as normal as possible to an application.

 See [here](http://forum.xda-developers.com/showpost.php?p=57417209&postcount=13097) for some addtional details.

 <a name="FAQ19"></a>
 **(19) How about multi-user support?**

-Secondary users can install and use XPrivacy the same way as the primary user.
+Secondary users can install and use EBXPrivacy the same way as the primary user.
 The primary user cannot manage the restrictions of secondary users.
 This is because Android totally separates the environments of the users (which is a good thing, from a security perspective).